drmortalwombat/oscar64/oscar64.md

 The #pragma data(), #pragma code() and #pragma bss() control the placement of the generated objects into sections other than the default sections.

+A global variable or function can be aligned on a given power of two start with the align pragma.
+This is most usefull if a page crossing is problematic.
+The compiler may also be able to generate more efficient code, if a larger variable is page aligned.

+	#pragma align(myvar, 8)
+	#pragma align(myfunc, 256)

 ### Additional BSS sections

 Additional bss sections can be defined on request.